bzhang/hangman-game/README.md

 ## How to run the game

 To play the game, simply clone or download the source code to your computer.
-Open index.html in a web browser and start playing!
+Open index.html in a web browser (Chrome recommended) and start playing!

 For easier testing and debugging, the correct word will be logged into the console.
 You can check it in the Console panel in Developer Tools.
 In Chrome, open Console panel from the menu View - Developer - Developer Tools or press keyboard shortcut Option + Command + I.